jswift24/claude-swap/README.md

 kimicc --help
 ```

-### Alternative: Use Existing Virtual Environment
+### Alternative: Use Virtual Environment

-If you have an existing venv (e.g., from cc-kimi):
+If you have an existing venv:

 ```bash
 source /path/to/.venv/bin/activate